javers/javers.github.io/documentation/jql-examples/index.md

 <h2 id="property-filter">Property filter</h2>
-When querying for changes, you can pass a property name to filter a query result to changes done on a concrete property.
+When querying for changes, you can pass a property name to filter a query result to changes made on a concrete property.

-In the example, we show how to query for Employee’s salary changes, while ignoring changes done on other properties.
+In the example, we show how to query for Employee’s salary changes, while ignoring changes made on other properties.

 ```groovy
 def "should query for Entity changes by instance Id with property filter"() {